 The way in which the CRE information will be collected from the reporting agents is fully in line with the collection strategy which DNB uses for other highly granular reports like AnaCredit, residential real estate (RRE), and the national deposit guarantee scheme.
 In short, the collection strategy comprises - alongside the manual - the development of a highly detailed and non-ambiguous logical data model and an elaborate data delivery agreement.
-Many nonmethodological details of the CRE reports will be included in the logical data model and data delivery agreement.
+Many non-methodological details of the CRE reports will be included in the logical data model and data delivery agreement.
 Thorough knowledge of the both the logical data model and the data delivery agreement is an absolute necessity for the reporting agents.
-The logical data model and data delivery agreement are published on the DNB website (https://www.dnb.nl/statistiek/digitaal-loket-rapportages/statistischerapportages/banken/commercial-real-estate-cre/index.jsp).
+The logical data model and data delivery agreement are published on the DNB website.